Why ChatGPT Can't Figure Out Who You Are (And How to Fix It)

 The Problem: The "Narrative Trap"

-To an AI agent (like ChatGPT, Perplexity, or Gemini), this sentence is noise.
+Most professional "About" pages are written for humans, with phrases like "I am passionate about leveraging synergy to drive impactful change in the digital ecosystem."
+To an AI agent (ChatGPT, Perplexity, Gemini), this sentence is noise.
 It contains zero extractable facts.

-2. Identity Confusion: Without clear disambiguation signals, it may mix your background with another person of the same name found elsewhere on the web.
+When an AI tries to generate a bio from a page like this, it hits two problems.
+Fact scarcity: it can't find hard data (job title, employer, location, alma mater).
+Identity confusion: without clear disambiguation signals, it may mix your background with another person of the same name found elsewhere on the web.

 The Solution: The "Biographical Stack"

-Layer 1: The "Zero-Shot" Paragraph (The Human Layer)
+Layer 1: The "Zero-Shot" Paragraph (the human layer)

-• Good (AEO Optimized): "[Your Name] is the [Job Title] at [Company Name], specializing in [Expertise Area 1] and [Expertise Area 2].
-Previously, they served as [Previous Role] at [Previous Company].
-They hold a [Degree Type] from [University Name] and are based in [City, Country]."
+The very first paragraph must be a dense, factual summary.
+Don't bury the lead.
+Bad: "My journey began twenty years ago on a rainy Tuesday."
+Good (AEO-optimized): "[Your Name] is the [Job Title] at [Company], specializing in [Expertise 1] and [Expertise 2].
+Previously they served as [Previous Role] at [Previous Company].
+They hold a [Degree] from [University] and are based in [City, Country]."
+This gives the AI the who, what, and where immediately, increasing the likelihood that this exact paragraph becomes the source for a generated bio.

-Layer 2: The Structured Data (The Machine Layer)
+Layer 2: The Structured Data (the machine layer)

 Technical Implementation: The Person Schema